nemo794/nisarqa/README.md

 This Quality Assurance (QA) software is designed to look at the data products produced one at a time.
 For each product, the QA code can:
 - Verify the metadata matches the product spec
-- Generate metrics, a pdf report, and a summary describing the quality of the product
+- Generate metrics, a PDF report, and a summary describing the quality of the product
 - Run CalTools processes on RSLC products
 - Produce a browse image png for that product